-This report is made solely to the Directors in accordance with Rule 4.1 (2) of the External Audit Chapter of the PRA Rulebook for Solvency II firms.
+This report is made solely to the directors in accordance with Rule 4.1 (2) of the External Audit Chapter of the PRA Rulebook for Solvency II firms.
 We acknowledge that our report will be provided to the PRA for the use of the PRA solely for the purposes set down by statute and the PRA's rules.
-Our audit work has been undertaken so that we might state to the Company's directors those matters we are required to state to them in an auditor's report on the relevant elements of the SFCR and for no other purpose.
+Our audit work has been undertaken so that we might state to the insurer's directors those matters we are required to state to them in an auditor's report on the relevant elements of the SFCR and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the PRA, for our audit work, for this report or for the opinions we have formed.

-love (
+Claire Clough (Senior Statutory Auditor)

-Claire Clough (Senior Statutory Auditor) for and on behalf of Deloitte LLP Statutory Auditor London, United Kingdom 6 July 2021
+house Col

-A.1 Business 15
+For and on behalf of Deloitte LLP

-A.2 Underwriting performance 17
+Statutory Auditor

-A.3 Investment Performance 18
+London, United Kingdom

-A.4 Performance of other activities 19
+29 June 2023

-A.5 Any other information 19
+A. Business and performance

-This section of the report describes NHBC's business structure, key operations, and financial performance over the reporting period.
+This section of the report describes NHBC's business structure, key operations and financial performance over the reporting period.